Oconaluftee River Trail

 |Parking Lot Longitude||-83.30662|

 The Oconaluftee River Trail begins just behind the Oconaluftee Visitor Center, located about 2 miles north of Cherokee, NC on U.S. 441.

 To reach the trailhead, walk behind the visitor center and head towards the Mountain Farm Museum.
-The Oconaluftee River Trail goes around the Museum on the right.
+The Oconaluftee River Trail goes around the Museum.
 You also have the option of walking though the Museum, as the trail can be picked-up at the far end of the Museum.